tex2e/yalp/README.md

 ## Goal

-This project aims to parse latex file and generate format string like JSON, and we finally use it to test for checking latex documentation quality.
+This project aims to parse Latex file and generate format string like JSON, and we finally use it to test for checking documentation quality written in Latex.